Unemployment Insurance Identity Theft Fraud

 What happens after I report the identity theft to IDES?

-What are the consequences for committing UI Fraud?
+What are the consequences for a fraudster committing UI Fraud?

 - Fines and penalties